Kalari cheese

-The Kalari cheese is a traditional Indian cheese believed to have been developed by the Dogra people of Jammu region.
+Kalari or kaladi is a traditional Indian cheese believed to have been developed by the Dogra people of Jammu region.
 It was created to preserve milk in a solid form during the hot summer months, especially when fresh milk was difficult to store.
-Over time, Kalari became an integral part of Dogra cuisine and culture, valued for its rich flavor and nutritional benefits.
-The authentic recipe continues to be enjoyed in the Dogra region, while today it is also widely sold across the northern parts of India.
+Over time, kalari became an integral part of Dogra cuisine, valued for its rich flavor and nutritional benefits.
+The authentic recipe continues to be prepared in the Dogra region, while today it is also widely sold across the northern parts of India.

-It is indigenous to Ramnagar in the Udhampur District of the Jammu division, within the union territory of Jammu and Kashmir, India and a cherished food snack among ethnic Dogras.
+It is indigenous to Ramnagar in the Udhampur district of the Jammu division, within the union territory of Jammu and Kashmir, India and a common snack among ethnic Dogras.
 It is a very dense cheese that is usually sautéd in its own fat and salted while serving.
-Kalaris are usually made from cow's or buffalo's milk, though kalaris made from goat's milk are also available, and have a whitish color.
-Traditionally Kalaris are made from raw (uncooked) full fat milk that is separated using soured milk.
-The solidified part is packed in donas (small bowls made of leaves) and sun dried.
-The excess liquid drips down from the semi-porous donas and rest of the moisture is lost by sun drying.
-As the ambient temperature is low and the sun is strong in the Shivalilk mountains, the Kalari becomes dry from outside yet retains moisture from inside.
-Some times fungus grows on this and gives it a unique flavor.
+Kalari is usually made from cow's or buffalo's milk, though kalari made from goat's milk is also available, and has a whitish color.
+Traditionally kalaris are made from raw (uncooked) full fat milk that is separated using soured milk.
+The solidified part is packed in donas (small bowls made of leaves) and sun-dried.
+The excess liquid drips down from the semi-porous donas and the rest of the moisture is evaporated by sun-drying.
+As the ambient temperature is low and the sun is strong in the Shivalilk mountains, the kalari becomes dry from outside yet retains moisture from inside.
+Sometimes fungus grows on this and gives it a unique flavor.